 You might think you’ve found Perth’s best tacos, but you have tried the ones at Grand Lane Fish House?
 Hands down the best lunch option in the city, Grand Lane Fish House is tucked down the lane near Toastface Grillah and dishes out lovingly made fish and chips, fisherman’s boxes and the all-important fish tacos.
-These tacos are a (very) decent size, the fish inside is fresh and chunky, and you get 2 for $8.50.
-Insane!
+These tacos are a (very) decent size, the fish inside is fresh and chunky, and you get two for $9.
 The owner is a passionate Brit, and he’s bringing a taste of the UK to the CBD lunch crowd, so you can get goodies like HP sauce on your chips.

 North Street Store

 If you’re not into daylight robbery, North Street Store was invented for you.
 Not only are their daily home-style lunch and dinner inventions seriously delicious, they are also extremely budget-able.
 For around $20 you can take home a feast for two, or even dine in and enjoy the buzzing suburban atmosphere.